Chia-Seng Chang

 Jason Chia-Seng Chang (張嘉升) is a Taiwanese physicist.

 Chang earned a bachelor's degree in physics from National Tsing Hua University in 1978.
 He subsequently obtained a master's degree in the subject from Marquette University in 1983, followed by a doctorate at Arizona State University (ASU) in 1988.
-Chang remained at ASU as a postdoctoral researcher before joining Academia Sinica's Institute of Physics in 1991.
+Chang remained at ASU as a postdoctoral researcher before joining Institute of Physics, Academia Sinica in 1991.
 He later served as director of the Institute of Physics.
 Chang holds a joint appointment as a professor within National Taiwan University's department of physics.

 In 2012, Chang was elected a fellow of the American Physical Society, "[f]or long lasting contribution in surface sciences and nanotechnology research, and innovative developments on scanning probe microscopy, UHV TEM-STM combined system for in-situ nanoscale observation and measurements, and the development of phase plate and wet cell for TEM for biological imaging."